 We account for our approximate 14% investment in the NYC Retail Portfolio and our approximate 47% investment in the Single-Family Rental Portfolio I using the fair value option.
-During the year ended December 31, 2022, we recorded a unrealized fair value loss of \$9,457 and a unrealized fair value gain of \$2,723 related to our investments in NYC Retail Portfolio and Single-Family Rental Portfolio I, respectively.
-Our interest rate swaps resulted in an unrealized fair value gain of \$3,766 as interest rates increased during the year.
-We utilize our interest rate swaps to fix interest rates on variable rate debt we plan to hold to maturity.
+During the year ended December 31, 2023, we recorded a unrealized fair value loss of \$3,551 and a unrealized fair value gain of \$400 related to our investments in NYC Retail Portfolio and Single-Family Rental Portfolio I, respectively.
+Our interest rate swaps and collars resulted in an unrealized fair value loss of \$3,381 during the year.
+We utilize our interest rate swaps and collars to fix interest rates on variable rate debt we plan to hold to maturity.